Expelliarmus3/CICPS_2026/README.md

 ## INSTALLATION

 * Clone this repository
-* Download a test image and save it in the same folder as the model and predict file
+* Download a test image and save it in the same folder as the model and predict_new.py file
-* Uncomment the predict.py file
+* Uncomment the predict_new.py file
 * open the folder in a IDE and open predict_new.py and run it
 * When prompted add the address of your test image